 Stock control systems tend to grow in complexity as businesses scale.
 Features that seem unnecessary at ten SKUs become essential at ten thousand.
 What matters most at the start is not having every feature — it's having the right architecture to add them without rebuilding.

-Floware gives you that architecture: actions that encapsulate business logic, events that signal when something important happens, a movement audit trail that never loses data, and a configuration-driven design that lets you swap strategies without rewriting core code.
+Floware gives you the architecture to add that next layer when you're ready: a configuration-driven design that lets you swap strategies without rewriting core code, events that signal when something important happens, and an action layer that keeps business logic clean and testable.
 Start with what ships.
 Extend it when the business demands it.

 Your business is unique, but your software is off the shelf?
 Ditch the workarounds and let's build your ERP systems to fit your teams.